PraisePancakes/SnakeECS/README.md

 }
 ```
-However, there is one problem: what if both worlds share the same set of components...?
+However, there is one problem: what if both worlds share the same components...?

 ### **_Policy Tags_**
 The world policy takes a policy tag as its final template argument (defaulted to snek::snek_main_policy_tag).
 This argument must derive from snek::policy_tag